xifox/newslider/Readme.md

   - Make slide rotate automatically
   - Add more transition effects.
 Just for now, transitions effects are due to css transition effects.
-  - Add the ability to work it as a carousel.
+  - Add the ability to work as a carousel.

 ## License